cSh4rk/cSh4rk.github.io/books/_posts/2025-09-26-so-good-they-cant-ignore-you-why-skills-trump-passion-in-the-quest-for-work-you-love.md

 * * *

-Not as good as Cal Newport's other book, [Deep Work](/books/2021/deep-work-rules-for-focused-success-in-a-distracted-world), as in this book the author doesn't show solid evidence for his work and some of the conclusions are extracted just from a few people that he had studied but this book still contains significant pieces of information here and there that have the power to change someone's life especially if studied at earlier age, so this is still an important read and is recommended.
+Not as strong as Cal Newport’s [Deep Work](/books/2021/deep-work-rules-for-focused-success-in-a-distracted-world), this book lacks solid evidence for some of its claims, and certain conclusions are drawn from only a small number of people he studied.
+Nevertheless, it still contains valuable insights that can be life-changing, especially if read at a younger age.
+Overall, it remains an important and worthwhile read.

 <br>